Trust Bank, better known for its free rice giveaways, has launched its second-ever credit card: the Trust Cashback Card.

 I suppose the other good thing is that the base cashback (see next section) is credited as soon as the transaction posts, which is better than other banks which credit it at the end of the month, or offset the following month’s bill.

-๐Ÿ‘Ž The bad: 1% cashback
+๐ The bad: 1% cashback

 Contrary to what the banner above says, the Trust Cashback Card earns a very underwhelming 1% cashback on general spending.
 The 1.5% cashback rate is only available for new-to-Trust customers, and only on a promotional basis till 31 December 2024.

-โ“ Definition: New-to-Trust
+โ Definition: New-to-Trust |

-So if you already have a Trust Bank account but no Trust credit card, you won’t count as a new-to-Trust customer when you sign up for the Trust Cashback Card.
+New-to-Trust customers are defined as those for whom the Trust Cashback Card is the first product they have successfully signed up for with Trust Bank.
+So if you already have a Trust Bank account but no Trust credit card, you won’t count as a new-to-Trust customer when you sign up for the Trust Cashback Card. |

 Given that the market is offering up to an uncapped 1.7% cashback (or 2% cashback with a S$200 monthly cap, which you wouldn’t trigger unless you spent more than S$10,000), the Trust Cashback Card ranks lowest in this segment.